ViewComponent/view_component/docs/viewcomponents-in-practice.md

 ### Avoid global state

-The more a ViewComponent is dependent on global state (such as request paramters or the current URL), the less likely it is to be reusable.
+The more a ViewComponent is dependent on global state (such as request parameters or the current URL), the less likely it is to be reusable.
 Avoid implicit coupling to global state, instead passing it into the component explicitly.
-Unit testing your ViewComponent thoroughly is a good way to ensure decoupling from global state.
+Thorough unit testing is a good way to ensure decoupling from global state.

 ### Avoid inline Ruby in ViewComponent templates

-As much as possible, avoid writing inline Ruby in ViewComponent templates.
+Avoid writing inline Ruby in ViewComponent templates.
 Try using an instance method on the ViewComponent instead.